javimosch/csv-to-rag/docs/db-health.md

 2. Update MongoDB documents with correct fileName and metadata
 3. Fix orphaned vectors by setting their fileName metadata
 4. Update all vector metadata to ensure consistency

+Note: This mode can be used to upload/embed new files to both databases even if no data is present in mongo/pinecone.

 ## Health Check Output